berkeley-scf/r-bootcamp-fall-2022/README.md

 We'll start formally on Saturday morning at 8:30 am, but please plan to get here by 8:15 so you can sign in and get settled.
 And if you need help with any software installation please come at 8 am.

-The [schedule for the bootcamp](schedule) including links to all the modules.

 Note that street parking in Berkeley near campus on Saturdays is generally subject to two hour limits.

 You will probably want to [make sure you can use the campus WiFi (EduRoam)](https://berkeley.service-now.com/kb_view.do?sysparm_article=KB0013807) in advance of the event.
 But if you need wireless access as a guest (i.e., you don't have a CalNet ID), connect to 'CalVisitor'.

+### Schedule

+The [schedule for the bootcamp](schedule) including links to all the modules.

-## Health information
+### Health information

-Vaccination requirements will follow [campus requirements](https://uhs.berkeley.edu/requirements/covid19), so essentially everyone should be vaccinated.
+Vaccination requirements will follow [campus requirements](https://uhs.berkeley. edu/requirements/covid19), so essentially everyone should be vaccinated.
 In particular, those of you arriving from another country should carefully examine these requirements, which will determine if you can attend the bootcamp in person.

 ## Preparing for the course - course content